anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 <a name="1.1.1"></a>
 ### 1.1.1 Terminology

 Terminology in this document will follow [CNTT Terminology](../../../tech/glossary.md).
+Relevant testing terminology includes:

+**Functional Testing**: Most but not all the existing tests currently being considered for RC-2 are functional tests.
+Reuse of existing test suites is encouraged however OVP 2.0 is not aiming to replace programs such as Certified Kubernetes which is a "CNCF software conformance program that ensures a vendor’s version of Kubernetes supports the required APIs, as do open source community version".
+Testing to confirm specific versions of APIs or software components is out of scope of conformance sine this is an unambiguous part of a product specification.
+The focus of functional testing in conformance is the actual behavior of the system wrt a capability specified in the RM or RA-2.

+**Performance Testing**: The main objective of CNTT performance testing is to understand if a potential BOM is functioning correctly to get expected performance.
+It requires a set of performance testing tools (open source) that help with the dimensioning of a solution by an operator.
+This testing is a comparison between the SUT and a CNTT reference implementation with (pass/fail) result.
+Performance testing for comparisons between commercial implementations is not a goal of CNTT.
+Performance testing relies on existing benchmarks.

+**Benchmarking**: Benchmarking assessments do not define acceptance criteria or numerical performance requirement.
+Benchmark testing and Conformance testing intersect when a specific requirement in the software specification is very important, such as a frequently-executed function.
+Correct execution with the expected result constitutes conformance.
+The completion time for a single conforming execution, or the number of conforming executions per second are potential Benchmarks.
+Benchmarks assess a key aspect of the computing environment in its role as the infrastructure for cloud-native network functions.
+The benchmarks (and related metrics) have been agreed by the Industry and documented in publications of an accredited standards body.
+As a result, benchmarks are a sub-set of all possible performance metrics.
+Examples benchmarks include data rate, latency, and loss ratio of various components of the environment, expressed in quantitative units to allow direct comparison between different systems treated as a black box (vendor-independence).
+Because the demands on a particular system may vary from deployment to deployment, Benchmarking assessments do not define acceptance criteria or numerical performance requirements.

 <a name="1.2"></a>
 ## 1.2 Scope

-This document covers the realisation aspects of conformance of both Kubernetes infrastructure and CNFs.
+This document covers aspects of CNTT conformance for both Kubernetes based cloud infrastructure and CNFs.
 The document will cover the following topics:

-- Identify in details the Requirement of Test Cases (and mapping them to requirements from The Reference Model and the Kubernetes Based Reference Architecture).
+- Identify in details the requirements of test-cases (mapped from RA2 and RM)
-- Analysis of existing community projects.
+- Test criteria that shows a certain capability or feature of the system-under-test exists and behaves as expected
-- Propose an E2E Framework for conformance of Kubernetes infrastructures and CNFs.
+- An E2E framework for conformance of Kubernetes infrastructures and CNFs, including specification for conformance test infrastructure (lab environment and tools)
-- Playbook of instructions, user manuals, steps of how to perform verification and conformance for both infrastructure and CNFs using the proposed E2E Framework.
-- Gap analysis to identify where the Gaps are in the industry (tooling, test cases, process, etc).
+- Analysis to identify where the gaps are in the industry for implementing conformance test objectives (tooling, methods, process, etc).
-- Identify development efforts needed to address any gaps identified.

 **Not in Scope**
 - Functional testing / validation of the application provided by the CNF is outside the scope of this work.